qpdf/qpdf/manual/cli.rst

       description of the JSON input file format.

    Specify the name of a file whose contents are expected to contain a QPDFJob JSON file.
-QXXXQ ref.
 This file is read and treated as if the equivalent command-line arguments were supplied.
-It can be mixed freely with other options.
+It can be repeated and mixed freely with other options.
+Run ``qpdf`` with :qpdf:ref:`--job-json-help` for a description of the job JSON input file format.
+For more information, see :ref:`qpdf-job`.

 .. _exit-status: